Updated: October 7, 2021

 If you have questions about your medical status, consult with your doctor prior to vaccination.

 If you feel that you or others in your group are at a higher risk of contracting and/or spreading COVID-19, we ask you to please stay home.
 This includes people who are experiencing COVID or COVID-like symptoms.
+If you choose not to come to Pride, a livestream will be available from 5:30PM of the entertainment appearing on the Amphitheater Stage.

 People who are immunocompromised, experiencing COVID-19 symptoms or do not wish to participate in person will still be able to experience Pride through live online broadcasts from the event.
 We hope to announce some virtual events for those who cannot attend in person at a later date.